cf73/humanity/content/collections/partner_initiatives/sign-the-plastic-pollution-treaty.md

 ---
 id: c7f4951c-3a1d-4fd9-a01d-f0b73975b069
 blueprint: partner_initiative
-title: 'Sign the plastic pollution treaty.'
+title: 'World Wildlife Furn: Working to sustain the natural world for the benefit of people and nature.'
 collection_type: partner-initiatives
 description:
   -